 What do Decorators Prefer to Use?

 Usually play jobs by ear.
-I personally prefer oil-based, but if customer has children, pets, breathing issues etc I recommend water-based.
-Ultimately leave the decision to them., but always use Johnstone’s products.
+I personally prefer oil-based, but if the customer has children, pets, breathing issues etc I recommend water-based.
+Ultimately leave the decision to them, but I always use Johnstone’s products.

-1 downfall is the opacity of the brightest white they do – ‘chantilly lace’.
+1 downfall is the opacity of the brightest white they do – ‘chantilly lace’, but it’s still better than any other water-based bright white.

-I love oil-based products, however water based has its place in the market, opacity on oil based is the best hands down but the down side is the toxins & drying times , with redecorating domestic properties the problem lays with children & pets & the god awful smell that lingers for days.
+I love oil-based products, however water-based has its place in the market.
+Opacity of oil-based is the best hands down, but the down side is the toxins & drying times.
+When redecorating domestic properties, the problem lays with children & pets & the god awful smell that lingers for days.

-Water-based is much harder to apply to get a consistent finish, nevertheless the finish can be awesome after 2 or 3 costs depending on product.
-This can increase productivity by up 50% & 75% with drying times being do quick & the plus side of no smells & pets hairs not sticking to it, also water-based is perfect for spraying as it atomises quickly.
+Water-based is much harder to apply and to get a consistent finish, nevertheless the finish can be awesome after 2 or 3 costs depending on product.
+This can increase productivity by up 50% & 75% with drying times being so quick.

-Water-based as I can’t stand the yellowing which comes from using oil
+I only use water-based paint as I can’t stand the yellowing which comes from using oil.
+I’m looking forward to the day when all oil-based paint is outlawed.

 Oil-based on about 70% of my jobs.
 Don’t get me wrong, water-based paint technology is getting better, but it isn’t quite there yet.
-I do like some of the hybrid paints like Johnstone’s Aqua and Crown Fastflow.
+I do like some of the hybrid paints like Johnstone’s Aqua or Crown Fastflow.
+The Teknos Aqua range is a great choice too.
 Paints like that are just so much quicker and easier to apply than oil-based.
-Another paint I like is Dulux Diamond Satinwood.
-The Diamond Satinwood is a fully water-based system which is even easier to apply than the hybrids and you get a nice brilliant whit.
-It can be a pain to use if you’re not used to it.
+Another paint I like is WRX satinwood, which is fully water-based, easy to use and leaves a great finish.

 Oil-based is way better to use, more play time for any problems with it, cuts better, less coats, better opacity.
 On any hand painted furniture or kitchens I’ve gone back to oil-based.
 Bring back the days of having a gallon of white Undercoat and gloss in the van, 25 quid from wallpaper johns to do a ton of jobs with it.
 All this water-based stuff is way too complicated.

 Oil-based is a superior finish, especially on new woodwork.
-I find it harder wearing due to the fact the oil is actually a softer mineral to water and will when taking a knock will naturally flex and stay with the dent on the wood.
+I find it harder wearing, which is due to the flexibility of the paint.

 Water-based is more environmentally friendly however I think it’s marketing is based on profit more than its green credentials.
 It’s a cheaper product to produce

 Always oil-based.
-Don’t know what paint people are using that goes yellow in 3 days.
+I don’t know what paint people are using if it goes yellow in 3 days.
 Oil paint needs ultraviolet light to keep it white, so as long as it’s in daylight it’s okay.
 Water-based is no good for high traffic areas as the grease off your hands wears it off in my experience.

-Oil-based mainly for exterior due to my location and water based mainly for interior.
+Oil-based mainly for exterior decorating, due to my location and water based mainly for interior.
 Tikkurila Intact 40 leaves the best feel of all the finishes, but it’s not a brilliant white and opacity not great .
 My go to is Caparol haft primer then 2 coats PU satin.
 Sometimes use otex akva as the adhesion primer.
-I explain to the customer the benefits of water based and the fact its a 3 coat system rather than a 2 and I price accordingly
+I explain to the customer the benefits of water-based and the fact its a 3 coat system rather than a 2, then I price accordingly

 Oil based for me.
 You get a far better finish with oil.
 Water-based never looks finished.

-Steve Hudson Oil-based paint not only Yellows, but does not last these days.
-I’ve been in the trade for 50years and cannot believe how bad oil paints are these days.
+Oil-based paint not only yellows, but does not last these days.
+I’ve been in the trade for 50 years and cannot believe how bad oil paints are now.
 I have done many experiments with both and will never use oil paints again!

-Oil-based is better flowing but yellows! but with the right brushes ie synthetic and application method, waterbased can be just as sharp
+Oil-based is better flowing, but yellows!
+With the right brushes ie synthetic and application method, water based can be just as sharp.

 I mostly use water-based paint nowadays.
 I don’t see the point in applying a product which is going to discolour and look naff a couple of years after you’ve applied it.
 Plus water-based is better for the environment, smells better, is faster drying and will clean up with warm water.
 It’s a no-brainer for me.